-The side effects most commonly associated with ED medication are headaches, dizziness, muscle aches, nasal congestion, facial flush, vision issues, and digestive issues.
+The side effects most commonly associated with ED medication are headaches, dizziness, muscle aches, nasal congestion, red eyes, facial flush, visual blurring, and digestive issues.
 Please do not discount these side effects for a second – these are important things to take into account when you speak to your doctor and when you start taking these drugs.
 Everything will be fine if you understand the potential side effects and interactions with other drugs (including alcohol!).

 Hair loss / Male pattern baldness